group with the mountain bikes ready for the malaga pass

 • Cap or hat

-• T-shirt and hiking shorts
+• T-shirt and shorts for the hikes

-• Warm clothes
+• Warm clothing

 • Refillable water bottle

-• Raincoat / waterproof poncho
+• Raincoat/waterproof poncho

-• Sandals or flip flops
+• Sandals or flip-flops

-• Personal hygiene products and medications
+• Personal hygiene products

 • Flashlight